coder/docs/images/embed-button.md

 1. Choose the **Image Tag** and **Git Service** you want to use, and provide your **Git Repository URI**.
-1. Once you fill in the required fields, Coder generates the code you need in Markdown or HTML (you can change the display text of the button by modifying the Markdown or HTML snippets).
+1. Once you fill in the required fields, Coder generates the code you need in Markdown or HTML (you can change the button's display text by modifying the Markdown or HTML snippets).
 Copy the code and paste it into your README.md file.

 ![Create embed button](../assets/embed-2.png)